- A Guide to Chemotherapy

 - More information from your American Cancer Society

-Mouth, gum, tongue, and throat problems during chemo
+Mouth, gum, tongue, and throat problems

 Good mouth care is important during cancer treatment.
 Chemo can cause sores in the mouth and throat.
 It can make these areas dry and irritated or cause them to bleed.
 Mouth sores are not only painful, but they can also become infected by the many germs that normally live in your mouth.
 Infections can be hard to fight during chemo and can lead to serious problems.
 It’s important to take every possible step to help prevent them.